What is ‘Civil Litigation’?

 I’ve been told my dispute is too small to get a lawyer, is that true?

 Well, maybe… that’s up to you.
 In our opinion, you’re generally better going at the dispute with a lawyer than not, but that’s not always possible.
 Many lawyers, for example, won’t even consider taking on a small claims case (that is, money damages less than $5,000.00).
 Or, they will quote a fee or retainer that’s more than what’s in dispute.
 At the Carpenter Gandhi, we have a structured small claims litigation program that allows us to offer representation at an affordable rate.
-We structure our fees on a monthly flat fee plus costs, based on the claim and complexity of the matter.

 If I hire a lawyer in a dispute, it is just going to escalate things and ruin my relationship with the other party, right?